Weiden in der Oberpfalz: History

 Weiden in der Oberpfalz was first mentioned in a document in 1241 as Weiden.
-It is assumed that the first settlements in Weiden are dated the year 1000.
-Located at the intersection of two major trading routes (Goldene Strasse and Magdeburger Strasse), Weiden soon became an important trading center with a population of 2,200 in 1531.

-An economic boom came along in 1863 when Weiden was connected to the railroad network.
-Some major companies of the glass and china industry settled in Weiden and the population increased.
+It is assumed that the first settlements in Weiden date back to the year 1000.
+Located at the intersection of two major trading routes (Goldene Strasse and Magdeburger Strasse), Weiden soon became an important trading centre with a population of 2,200 in 1531.
+Two big fires, the Thirty Years' War and the Plague were major setbacks for the town, which it did not recover from until the end of the 18th century.
+Between 1634 and 1635 and 1648 and 1650, Weiden was occupied by Swedish troops.
+From 1714, the town belonged to the Duchy of Palatine-Sulzbach.
+An economic boom occurred in 1863 when Weiden was connected to the railroad network.
+With the settlement of important glass and porcelain companies, the population increased.
+Around the turn of the century, it was already close to 10,000.